The 20 Myths of Logo Design Busted

-Before we talk about the myths of logo design, you need to understand that logos are something which has to be simple, but convey the essence of the brand, in such a way that it resonates with the end customers.
+Before we talk about the myths of logo design, you need to understand that logos are something that has to be simple, but convey the essence of the brand, in such a way that it resonates with the end customers.

 However, this essence may not always be right, even if one has a substantial marketing budget.